nmearl/wsp-exoplanets/day_two/defining-a-model.md

     star_radius = 1 * 696.34e6  # Convert from solar radii to meters
     planet_radius = planet_radius * 69.911e6  # Convert from Jupiter radii to meters

-    # We'll convert the inclination to radius
+    # We'll convert the inclination to radians
     i = np.deg2rad(89)

     # Calculate the semi-major axis of the orbit